On the permutation equivariance principle for causal estimands: Introduction

 Causal inference concerns the study of potential outcome contrasts defined with respect to the same target population, and many modern causal inference problems encounter the complexities of multiple variables that share the same type of causal interpretation.
-Examples include causal mediation with multiple unordered mediators \citep{xia2022decomposition}, factorial experiments with multiple factors \citep{dasgupta2015causal}, causal inference under interference with multiple network units \citep{hudgens2008toward}, and Mendelian randomization with multiple genotypes (instruments) \citep{hartwig2017robust}.
+Examples include factorial experiments or observational studies with multiple treatment factors \citep{mukerjee2006modern,dasgupta2015causal,zhao2022regression}, causal mediation with multiple unordered mediators \citep{lange2014assessing,xia2022decomposition,ohnishi2024bayesian}, and causal inference under interference with multiple network units \citep{hudgens2008toward,manski2013identification,aronow2017estimating}.
 In each case, one is often interested in causal contrasts that summarize the separate or interactive effects of several variables.
-When these multiple variables have no inherent ordering, a principal consideration is that causal estimands should be \emph{permutation-invariant}.
-That is, the definition of a set of causal estimands should not be altered by the relabeling of these variables, such as permuting the order of mediators or swapping genotype labels.
-The permutation invariance principle has been informally noted in several works (e.g., termed as `symmetric estimands' in \cite{xia2022decomposition, zhao2022regression}) but has not been formally defined or systematically studied.
-Consequently, uncareful practice may yield label-dependent estimands whose interpretation is contingent upon an arbitrary relabeling, thereby obscuring the meaning of causal effects defined across multiple variables.
+When these multiple variables have no inherent ordering, a natural question is whether each main or interaction effect maintains a consistent scientific interpretation if these variables are relabeled, for example, by simply permuting the order of mediators or swapping treatment factor labels.
+For example, it is of genuine interest to study whether the definition of `\emph{main effect for variable A}' consistently tracks the scientific meaning associated with variable A, regardless of how the variables are labeled.
+If this question is not properly addressed, careless practice may yield a set of label-dependent estimands whose interpretation is contingent upon arbitrary relabeling, thereby obscuring the meaning of causal effects defined across multiple variables.
+To maintain consistency of scientific interpretation across label permutation, a principal consideration is that causal estimands should be \emph{permutation equivariant}.

-This work makes four main contributions.
-First, we provide a rigorous characterization of the permutation-invariance principle, which has been underexplored in prior literature.
-Second, we introduce a straightforward procedure to verify whether a given set of estimands satisfies permutation invariance.
-Third, we develop an interpretable, permutation-invariant, and complete (capturing all forms of interaction) class of weighted estimands that can be applied across various domains of causal inference.
-Finally, we identify a specific choice of weights that produces unique residual-free estimands whose inclusion-exclusion sum captures the maximal effect, and we discuss extensions to ratio effect measures.